akrherz/iem/docs/datasets/climodat.md

 The merging of these four datasets creates a bit of a nightmare to manage.

+Snowfall and snowdepth data is always problematic.
+First, lets clarify what the terms mean.
+"Snowfall" is the amount of snow that fell from the sky over the previous 24 hour period.
+"Snowdepth" is the amount of snow measured to be on the ground due to previous snowfalls.
+These numbers may sometimes contradict with snowfall amounts being larger than snowdepth due to melting and/or compaction.
+Care should be used when analyzing the snowfall and snowdepth reports.

 ### <a name="faq"></a> Frequently Asked Questions

+1. This data contains 'Statewide' and 'Climate District' observations, where do they come from?

+    The IEM produces gridded analyses of observed variables.
+A GIS-style weighted spatial sampling is done from this grid to derive averaged values over geographies like states and climate districts.
+Of course, when you average something like precipitation over a large area, you end up with rates that are lower than peak station rates and also with more precipitation events than individual stations within the region.

+1. The download provides only a date, what time period does this represent?

+    Almost always, this date *does not* represent a local calendar date's worth of data.
+This date represents the date on which the observation was taken.
+Typically, this observation is taken at about 7 AM and so represents a 24 hour period prior to 7 AM.
+Explicitly providing the time of observation is a future and necessary enhancement to this dataset, but just tricky to do.
+Some observation locations have switched times over the years and some even observe 24 hour precipitation totals at a different time than the temperature values.
+Nothing is ever easy with this dataset...

 1. Where does the radiation data come from?